-- ► The initial 9,000m resource expansion drilling program is progressing to plan with further assay results expected during December. - The program is focusing on shallow oxide and deeper primary gold mineralisation at Seko, Disse and Koko, with the next phase of deep drilling to be assisted by the results pending from the 3D IP and passive seismic geophysical surveys completed over the wet season. - The initial drilling program is scheduled for completion in early Q1 2022 with the next phase planned to follow-up the recent discoveries at Sari and Kandiole. - Technical (scoping) and environmental studies are well advanced.
+- ► The initial 9,000m resource expansion drilling program is well underway with further assay results expected during November. - ▶ The program will focus on shallow oxide and deeper primary gold mineralisation at Seko, Disse and Koko, with the next phase of deep drilling to be assisted by the results pending from the 3D IP and passive seismic geophysical surveys completed over the wet season. - ▶ The initial drilling program is scheduled for completion in early Q1 2022 with the next phase planned to follow-up the recent discoveries at Sari and Kandiole. - Technical (scoping) and environmental studies are well advanced.